Maria Costanza Panas: Life

-Panas made her intentions known to her uncle and parents that she wished to become a professed religious due to her maturing vocation.
-Her uncle and her parents opposed this and attempted to dissuade her but Fritz encouraged her and helped her leave her home so that she could enter the Fabriano convent on 11 October 1917.
-Panas assumed the religious habit on 19 April 1918 and became named as "Maria Costanza" before making her initial profession on 8 May 1919.
-Her solemn profession was made into the hands of the abbess on 9 May 1922.
+Panas made her intentions known to her uncle and parents that she wished to become a nun.
+Her uncle and her parents opposed this and attempted to dissuade her but Fritz encouraged her and helped her leave her home so that she could enter the convent in Fabriano on 11 October 1917.
+Panas assumed the religious habit on 19 April 1918 and took the religious name Maria Costanza before making her first vows on 8 May 1919.
+Her solemn vows were made into the hands of the abbess on 9 May 1922.
 Panas was later elected on 19 May 1927 as the novice mistress and later on 22 June 1936 was elected as abbess; she retained that position until 1952 though was voted abbess once more in 1955 and held the position until her death.

 Panas began to feel the effects of ill health in the 1950s such as deteriorating sight but in 1959 grew ill.
-But on 19 February 1960 her health declined due to crippling arthritis that forced her to her bed for the remainder of her life.
+But on 19 February 1960 her health declined due to arthritis that forced her to her bed for the remainder of her life.
 Panas also suffered from asthma and phlebitis in addition to a series of heart problems and often suffered from nausea due to high fevers she often had to struggle with.
 Panas was also elected in the 1950s to the Capuchin Poor Clare Federation for the central provinces despite her serious ill health which started to trouble her since around 1955.

 Her ill health continued to decline at a gradual pace over time and she offered her sufferings for Pope John XXIII and for a good outcome to the Second Vatican Council which had been opened in late 1962.
 Learning about the death of her friend Fritz just a short time before her death caused her distress and the pope's illness also caused her distress.
 Panas died in her room at 11:00am on 28 May 1963.
 Her remains were later relocated from their burial site in mid-1977.
-Padre Pio - despite never having even met Panas but who knew about her - referred to her as "the beloved creature of God" and perceived her holiness to "shine like a star".
+Father Pio - despite never having even met Panas but who knew about her - referred to her as "the beloved creature of God" and perceived her holiness to "shine like a star".